top of page

 Why only managers?
 Why not agents?

-Second, it's best to be close to the action.
-And the right production assistant, or better yet, writers' production assistant job can get you close to, and sometimes, in the writers' room.
+Now, just being in Los Angeles isn't enough.
+It's a big city.
+You want to get right in on the inside.
+One way to do this is to get your foot in the door as a production assistant, or better yet, a writers' production assistant job can get you close to, and sometimes, in the writers' room.

 Hello!